BenzeneOS/adevtool/docs/usage.md

 It's recommended to always run `adevtool generate-all` after making changes to adevtool to make sure that generated vendor modules remain exactly the same for all devices.

-## Updating configs after release of new stock OS version
+## Updating configs after release of a new stock OS version

 - After stock OS images are published, update index of known builds and their corresponding images by running
 ```bash